dotBunny/GDX/.docfx/manual/features/data-tables.md

 | --- | --- | --- |
 | `string`, `char`, `bool`, `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `float`, `double` | `Vector2`, `Vector3`, `Vector4`,  `Vector2Int`,  `Vector3Int`, `Quaternion`, `Rect`, `RectInt`, `Color`, `LayerMask`, `Bounds`, `BoundsInt`, `Hash128`, `Gradient`, `AnimationCurve` | `Object`, `EnumInt` |

-> [!NOTE]
-> Usage of `Object` (`UnityEngine.Object`) and `EnumInt` types require additional information to be provided when creating a new column.
+Usage of `Object` (`UnityEngine.Object`) and `EnumInt` types require additional information to be provided when creating a new column.
 A filter field will be visible when adding a column of these types asking for a fully qualified name of the desired type; this allows editing fields to isolate types.
-As you type a picker will appear with `public` results from the `TypeCache`.
+As you type a picker will appear with `public` results from Unity's `TypeCache`.

 ## Creating